frankiannelli/serverless-workshop/attendee-reference.md

 Now let's login to the console and look at what we setup

 ### Remove the stack

+If we need to remove a stack it's as easy as...
 ```
 sls remove
 ```